Write a clean, auditable SOP

 - Name roles, not people, in the responsibilities section so the SOP survives staff changes.

-- Bump the version and add a history row every time the process changes, even for small edits.
+- Bump the version number and add a history row every time the process changes, even for small edits — the history log is what makes the document auditable.

 - Keep the scope tight — one SOP per task.
-Sprawling, multi-process documents are the ones nobody reads.
+Multi-process documents are the ones nobody reads and nobody updates.